-INTRODUCTION Section 1.
+Section 1.
 Title.
-This ordinance shall be known as "The Revised Environment Code of the City of Bacoor" and shall be referred to henceforth in this Ordinance as the "Code".
+This ordinance shall be known as "The Revised Environment Code of the City of Bacoor".
+It shall be referred to henceforth in this Ordinance as the "Code".

 Section 2.
 Purpose.
-The primary purpose of this Code is to provide a comprehensive set of policies, regulations, and mechanisms aimed at promoting sustainable development and environmental preservation while ensuring the well-being of present and future generations of Bacoor residents.
+The primary purpose of this Code is to provide a comprehensive set of policies, regulations, and mechanisms aimed at promoting sustainable development, environmental preservation, and enhancement, ensuring the well-being of present and future generations of Bacoor residents.

 Section 3.
 Scope.
 This Code covers the following: